owncloud/ios-app/README.md

 **Start contributing:** Make sure you read [SETUP.md](https://github.com/owncloud/ios-app/SETUP.md) when you start working on this project.
 Basically: Fork this repository and contribute back using pull requests to the master branch.
-Easy starting points are also reviewing [pull requests](https://github.com/owncloud/ios-app/pulls) and working on [junior jobs](https://github.com/owncloud/ios-app/issues?q=is%3Aopen+is%3Aissue+label%3A%22Junior+Job%22).
+Easy starting points are also reviewing [pull requests](https://github.com/owncloud/ios-app/pulls) and working on [good first issue](https://github.com/owncloud/ios-app/labels/good%20first%20issue).

 ### Real-time Chat